lsst-dm/dmtn-020/index.rst

    SP
       Story Point.
 Used to estimate the duration of tasks in JIRA.
 One SP is equivalent to 4 hours of uninterrupted effort by a competent developer.

+   Story
+      A JIRA issue type describing a scheduled, self-contained task worked as part of an epic.
+Typically, stories are appropriate for work worth between a fraction of a :term:`SP` and 10 SPs; beyond that, the work is insufficiently fine-grained to schedule as a story.
+While fractional SPs are fine, all stories involve work, so the SP total of an in progress or completed story should not be 0.

    SV
       Schedule Variance.
 Defined as :term:`BCWP`\-:term:`BCWS`.